 How to Backup SQL Server to Dropbox

-To create a new backup job go to your Dashboard page and press “Add new job”, set “job type” as a “Backup job” and click on the “Create job” button.
+To create a new backup job, go to your Dashboard page and press “Add new job”, set “job type” as a “Backup job” and click on the “Create job” button.

 Now, let’s create a simple backup job.
-Choose the computer where SQL Server is located and then check for SQL Server connections.
-After that press “Continue to job settings”.
+Choose the server where SQL Server is located and then check for SQL Server connections.

-At the “Store backups in selected destinations” step you need to add destination where your backups will be stored.
-To do it press “Add backup destination”.
+At the “Store backups in destinations” section, you need to add a destination where your backups will be stored.
+To do it, press “Add destination…”.

 Press “Authorize” to open the browser and allow SqlBak to access Dropbox.

 Select a folder on your Dropbox account and check your connection by pressing “Test”, and press “Save & Close” to apply new settings.